Merri/settlers2/map-blocks/D_AREA.md

-# Map block 13: areas
+# Map Block 13: areas

 In this block each node is ranked to specific index based on what area it is.